rqlite/rqlite.io/content/en/docs/Guides/Performance/_index.md

 rqlite replicates SQLite to ensure fault tolerance and high availability for your data.
 While this distributed architecture introduces overhead compared to a standalone SQLite database, rqlite still delivers performance that meets the needs of many applications.
 Additionally, its performance can be further optimized, making it a versatile choice for a broad range of use cases.

 ## Performance Factors
-rqlite performance -- defined as the number of database updates performed in a given period of time -- is primarily determined by two factors:
+rqlite performance -- usually defined as the number of database updates performed in a given period of time -- is primarily determined by two factors:
 - Disk performance
 - Network latency